Studsministern/1DT305-Applied-IoT-Project/README.md

 Therefore I used pin 32 (`GP27`) as a digital output pin to provide the supply voltage to the FC-28.
 The advantage of this is that the sensor can be kept on for just a few seconds during each measurement, to prolong the lifespan of the FC-28.
 I chose to keep the sensor active for 2 seconds before taking a measurement.
 However, I am unsure if this is the best value to use when both the lifetime of the sensor and the accuracy of the measurements is considered.

-The measruement is done with pin 31 (`ADC0`, occupying the same pin as `GP26`) on the RP2, which is connected to the `AO` pinout on the FC-28.
+The measurement is done with pin 34 (`ADC2`, occupying the same pin as `GP28`) on the RP2, which is connected to the `AO` pinout on the FC-28.
 The ADC (Analog-Digital Converter) in the RP2 converts the 0-3.3 V voltage to a 16-bit number, between 0 and 65535.
 0 corresponds to very low resistance (high moisture) and 65535 corresponds to very high resistance (low moisture).
 The read value is translated to a moisture percentage using the following equation:

 &nbsp;